top of page

 zurück zum Text Objektive

-Here is a small picture gallery with the main motif of the Contaflex Super BC and various accessories.
+Below is a brief gallery showcasing the Contaflex Super BC and some of its accessories.

 Contaflex Super BC - built-in eyepiece lock